 Once it's done, divide it into your serving bowls.
 Alternatively, you can leave it to cool and store it in the fridge until it's time to use it.

-The order in which the ramen is assembled is pretty straight forward.
+The order in which the ramen is assembled is pretty straightforward.
 You start by dividing the tare between the bowls.
-My recipe makes two portions so simply half it for each bowl.
-If you're making multiple portions then you will need to multiply the recipe and then divide the tare accordingly.
+My recipe makes two portions, so simply half it for each bowl.
+If you’re making multiple portions, then you will need to multiply the recipe and then divide the tare accordingly.

 Next, add 300ml of broth to each bowl and mix it with the tare.
-The broth will be reduced after the simmering time, but you might still have some leftover.
-You can store this in the fridge and use it for next time, I recommend using it up within a week.
-Don't be tempted to use more than 300ml of broth per serving otherwise the tare to broth ratio will be unbalanced.
+The broth will be reduced after simmering, but you might still have some leftovers.
+You can store this in the fridge and use it for next time.

 Cook your ramen noodles in a separate pot and follow the instructions on the packaging.
 Drain the water and place the noodles in the broth.